WHITE PAPERS &

 The Importance of Addressing Low-Temperature Rework Concerns

-Low-temperature (LT), high-bismuth solders have gained significant interest among consumer electronics manufacturers as they offer cost advantages over traditional silver-bearing and low-silver alloys.
-However, one aspect that has been overlooked in implementing low-temperature alloys is rework and post-assembly attachment processes.
-This paper aims to address the rework concerns associated with low-temperature solders and provides guidance on rework materials and techniques for successful implementation.
+Low-temperature (LT), high-bismuth solders have gained significant interest among consumer electronics manufacturers.
+These solders offer cost advantages over traditional silver-bearing and low-silver alloys.
+Often overlooked, however, in implementing low-temperature alloys is rework and post-assembly soldering processes.

 The Challenge of Low-Temperature Soldering